-Vending machines dispenses books
+Vending machine dispenses book

 Readers craving for books in the middle of the night can get a quick fix at one of the French capital’s five newly installed book vending machines.